I never thought I’d jump on board the freezer meal prep train, but here we are!

 The Best Vegan And Vegetarian Meals For Easy Freezer Meal Prep

-These make-ahead freezer meal recipes all yield 4-6 servings and are made to fit in two one-gallon zip-loc bags.
+These make-ahead freezer meal recipes all yield 4-6 servings and are made to fit in two one-gallon zip-close bags.
+Feel free to double or half them as needed or desired.

 I hope you enjoy them!
 All but one of them require zero cooking during the prep process.